Anant2709/halloween-ball-toss-game-2025/QUICK_START.md

 ## 🎮 How the Game Works

-1. ESP32 randomly picks one sensor as "good"
+1. ESP32 randomly assigns point values (25, 50, 75, 100) to each sensor
 2. Player throws ball at cardboard target
-3. Good hit → Success sound! 🎉
+3. Hit any sensor → Earn points + hear sound! 🎉
-4. Bad hit → Failure sound! 💥
+4. Higher points = Better sound effects
+5. Score is tracked automatically
-5. Wait 5 seconds, then randomize again
+6. Wait 5 seconds, then randomize point assignments
-6. Repeat forever!
+7. Repeat forever!
+Try to maximize your score!

 ---